JuggleStruggle/DaylightChangerStruggle/README.md

 (Unless if your goal is to do that.)

-It is also compatible with Sodium and Iris as it changes the client's world lunar cycle/sky angle and disable the night vision effect.
+It is also compatible with Sodium and Iris as it changes the client's world lunar cycle/sky angle and disables the night vision effect.

 ## Features
 * The ability to pick many different types of cycles (see Cycle Types), not just set the time